This article is written for FME 2025.0 and older. FME 2025.1+ users

 - Add private_key_file_pwd and set the passphrase of the p8 file.

-- It is necessary to add the JAVA_TOOL_OPTIONS environment variable for all versions of FME.
+- It is necessary to add the

-- Ensure FME is using at least version 3.16.1 or newer of the Snowflake driver (ex. snowflake-jdbc-3.16.1.jar)
+JAVA_TOOL_OPTIONSenvironment variable for all versions of FME. - Ensure FME is using at least version 3.19.1 or newer of the Snowflake driver (ex. snowflake-jdbc-3.19.1.jar)

-- FME 2021.0 to FME 2024.0 require an update to the Snowflake driver.
+- Upgrading from FME 2021.0 to 2024.0 requires updating the Snowflake driver.

-- FME 2024.1 and newer do not require an update to the Snowflake Driver.
+- FME 2024.1 and newer do not require an update to the Snowflake driver.

 Create Environment Variable

+This is required for both FME Form and FME Flow (all core and engine nodes).
 Setting the JAVA_TOOL_OPTIONS enables Bouncy Castle to support the Snowflake driver in decrypting the private key file.

 Update Snowflake Driver

-- Place the new driver (.jar) in the plugins folder of the FME installation.
+- Place the new driver (.jar) in the plugins folder of the FME Form installation.
 For example, C:/Program Files/FME/plugins.

-- Remove the old Snowflake driver (snowflake-jdbc-x.yy.x.jar)
+- It is necessary to remove the old Snowflake driver (snowflake-jdbc-x.yy.x.jar)

 Summary of Requirements

-Version | Tested | Env Var | Driver Update | Notes |
+| Version | Tested | Env Var | Driver Update | Notes |

-2021 | Yes | Yes | Yes | Tested with v3.19.1 |
+| 2021 | Yes | Yes | Yes | Tested with v3.19.1 |

-2022 | Yes | Yes | Yes | Tested with v3.19.1 |
+| 2022 | Yes | Yes | Yes | Tested with v3.19.1 |

-2023 | Yes | Yes | Yes | Tested with v3.19.1 |
+| 2023 | Yes | Yes | Yes | Tested with v3.19.1 |

-2024.0 | Yes | Yes | Yes | Tested with v3.19.1 |
+| 2024.0 | Yes | Yes | Yes | Tested with v3.19.1 |

-2024.1 | Yes | Yes | No | Comes with v3.19.0 |
+| 2024.1 | Yes | Yes | No | Comes with v3.19.0 |

-2024.2 | Yes | Yes | No | |
+| 2024.2 | Yes | Yes | No | |

-2025.0 | Yes | Yes | No |
+| 2025.0 | Yes | Yes | No |

 * Improvements coming for 2025.1